JollyShmo/CSV_Import_Blender/README.md

 1. Download the addon by clicking `Code <>` > `Download Zip`.
 2. In Blender, open the 'Edit' menu, select 'Preferences', and navigate to the 'Add-ons' section.
 3. Click the 'Install' button and choose the downloaded `CSV_Import_Blender-main.zip` file.
+4. Check the box to have it apply the changes.
-4. Now, you can import CSV files containing vertex data by going to 'File > Import' and selecting 'CSV Mesh (.csv)'.
+5. Now, you can import CSV files containing vertex data by going to 'File > Import' and selecting 'CSV Mesh (.csv)'.

 ## Programs Used
 - [Blender](https://www.blender.org): The open-source 3D creation suite used to run the addon.